-To write a C program for the KIPR Link, set up your KIPR Link as described in the Quick Start Guide, proceeding to the "Edit/Save/Download the Program File" step.
-Use one of the C templates.
-Your program will have a file tab on the KISS IDE interface, which will have a tab labeled " Untitled" until you save it, after which the label on the tab will be the file name under which you are saving it (for a C template, the KISS IDE automatically saves with a ".c" suffix, which the system uses as a signal that the C compiler is the correct one for the file).
+To write a C program for the KIPR Link, set up your KIPR Link as described in the Quick Start Guide, proceeding to the "Edit/Save/Compile the Project" step.
+Use one of the C file choices.
+Your project will appear in the project panel on the KISS IDE interface, labeled with the name you selected.
+Clicking the small triangle beside the project name will display a list of the files for the project.
+Clicking on any one of these will open it under a tab for editing.
 Each time you repeat this process, you will get a new file tab.
-You can use the tabs to move among several programs, perhaps for an action like copy/paste.
-The file that is visible is the one being edited.
+You can add files to the project by using the Project drop down list.
+You can use the editor tabs to move among several projects for an action like copy/paste or making a different project the active project.
+The file that is visible is the one being edited and its project is the active project.